MacawNL/BootstrapEditorTemplates/Sample.Web/readme.txt

 - {type}.cshtml
 The actual EditorTemplates

+Scripts\
+- bootstrap-datepicker.js
+- bootstrap-timepicker.js
+- filebutton.js
+- globalize-datepicker.js
+- markdown.js
+- validation.js
+Initialization and glue code for the bootstrap controls and validation

 Content\themes\bootstrap\
 - *.less
 - *.css
 This file contains the modified bootstrap files as .less sourcecode.
-They reference the unmodified files, that are in \Content\bootstrap.
+They reference the unmodified files that are in \Content\bootstrap.
 You need the Web Essentials Add In for Visual Studio if you want to modify the .less files and generate an updated bootstrap.css stylesheets from them.
 You can copy this directory to add other themes, i.e. by downloading from bootswatch.com.
 Make sure to get the .less sources and not the compiled .css.

+The Sample:
+- Models\Inputs.cs
+- Controllers\BootstrapEditorTemplatesController.cs
+- Vieuws\BootstrapEditorTemplates\Index.cshtml
+- Views\Shared\_Layout.BootstrapEditorTemplates.cshtml
+-             \_NavBar.BootstrapEditorTemplates.cshtml
+These files make up the Bootstrap 3 sample page showing all the templates.
+You'll probably merge the code into your "real" _Layout.cshtml and _NavBar.cshtml